Hooray for decay

 It was long thought that only children really benefitted from fluoride, but that has changed.
 While children between the ages of 6 months and 16 years get the most benefit from fluoride for preventing decay, fluoride has more recently been shown to help adults with various conditions:

-- Dry mouth — Certain diseases, side effects of various medications, and head and neck radiation treatments can make the mouth not produce enough saliva.
+Certain diseases, side effects of various medications, and head and neck radiation treatments can make the mouth not produce enough saliva.
 This condition, dry mouth, makes it harder for food particles to be washed away and acids to be neutralized.

-- Gum disease — Gum disease tends to shrink the gums exposing more of the tooth and tooth roots to bacteria.
+Gum disease tends to shrink the gums exposing more of the tooth and tooth roots to bacteria.

-- History of frequent cavities — If you’ve continued to get cavities every year or two, even into adulthood, fluoride treatments are a good idea as an adult.
+If you’ve continued to get cavities every year or two, even into adulthood, fluoride treatments are a good idea as an adult.

-- Presence of crowns, bridges, or braces — Various dental prostheses can increase the person’s risk of decay damaging the teeth at the point where the crown meets the underlying tooth structure or around the brackets of orthodontic appliances.
+Various dental prostheses can increase the person’s risk of decay damaging the teeth at the point where the crown meets the underlying tooth structure or around the brackets of orthodontic appliances.

 When do children need fluoride the most?